How club management software helps a Parkour business owner

 Growth and collaboration between the Parkour community

-Between myself and the other Parkour Gym owners in the UK, we help each other out.
-We have a group chat and we talk every single day about what's working, what's not working, what software we are using, what classes we are running, what age groups we are teaching, what our experiences are, and we help each other out on a daily basis.
+Between myself and the other Parkour gym owners in the UK, we help each other out.
+We have a group chat and we talk every single day about what's working, what's not working, what software we are using, what classes we are running, what age groups we are teaching, and what our experiences are.
 I think it's helpful that there aren't many of us so we aren't in direct competition with each other.
-But again, given the community that we've got, it would be inappropriate to open another gym near one of us because we don' want to be in competition with each other.
+But again, given the community that we've built, it would be inappropriate to open another gym near one of us because we don't want to be in competition with each other.
 We want to help each other grow.
-I can refer people to their businesses in other areas and vice versa, and we can visit each other's gyms and all be stronger as a result of working together and trying to chip away at each others' businesses.
+I can refer people to their businesses in other areas and vice versa, and we can visit each other's gyms and become stronger as a result of working together.

 Teaching Parkour and freerunning kids classes

 We teach the kids we train by leading by example.
 At the risk of getting too deep and preachy, Parkour itself and its origins come from altruism, a desire to help other people.
-Its origins were in the French military who have a saying "Être fort pour être utile" meaning "Be strong to be useful" so there's no point in being strong if you can't do anything with it.
+Its origins were in the French military who have a saying "Être fort pour être utile" meaning "Be strong to be useful", so there's no point in being strong if you can't do anything with it.
 The fundamentals we teach are about overcoming obstacles and about working together and helping each other.
 We do team challenges where the kids have to work together to achieve a challenge and we teach people to encourage each other.
-There is no person that is the best, we don't encourage competitions, we encourage them to you know egg each other on and as will happen with young people there will be some friendly competition but that isn't the focus.
-The older ones encourage the younger ones and their peers rather than being in competition with each other they're helping each other and growing as a result.
-We try and encourage each other to help each other out rather than trying to push over each other to be the best.
+There is no one person who is the best, we encourage them to egg each other on, and as will happen with young people, there will be some friendly competition but that isn't the focus.
+The older ones encourage the younger ones and their peersrather than being in competition with each other, they're helping each other and growing as a result.
+We try and encourage them to help each other out rather than trying to fight each other to be the best.

 Building a better customer experience through video

-Lockdown has given us an opportunity to sit back and take a step away and to re-assess what I am doing.
-A year of no income has been painful but in terms of business development and looking at what we're doing and what the customer experience is has been quite good to be forced to step back.
+Lockdown has given me an opportunity to sit back, take a step away, and to re-assess what I am doing.
+A year of no income has been painful, but in terms of business development and looking at what we're doing and what the customer experience is, being forced to step back has been quite good.

 Video content and curation